ewancoder/eal/README.md

 How to install?
 ---------------

-Currently I don't have time to write big manual, so all you need to know is 2 parts:
+All you need to know is basically 2 parts:

 * **ceal.sh** - Constants eal - all constants for the script.
 You need to edit this file for your needs and desires before you start an installation
 * **install.sh** - executable file itself.
 You ran this file and installation begins.
 Read more in ceal.sh - I left there some comments

+You can find more documentation at https://eal.readthedocs.org

 Quick-install
 -------------